YTV (Canadian TV channel): Early years

 The channel launched on September 1, 1988, at 7:00 p.m. with the first program being a special celebrating the launch of YTV, hosted by John Candy.
 At launch, Rogers held 75% of the channel while CUC owned 25%.
 Its launch was marked by programming issues, as some of the purchased shows did not arrive on time.
 The schedule was expected to go "on order" on September 18, until then, the network added a scrawl informing viewers of the schedule changes, which were made after they were printed on the press.
 Kevin Shea was its founding president.
 At launch, the Canadian offer included shows such as Rainbow Country, Stars On Ice, The Forest Rangers, Smith & Smith and You Can't Do That on Television, reruns of American series, mostly westerns, such as The Lone Ranger, Roy Rogers and Bonanza, as well as European (mostly British) imports such as Robin of Sherwood and Hayley Mills.
-Filmation animated series, such as He-Man and the Masters of the Universe and Ghostbusters, were also part of the schedule based on the fact that these were "evergreen" shows whose popularity persisted over constant reruns, as well as the popularity of the franchises among the core demographic.
+Filmation animated series, such as He-Man and the Masters of the Universe and Ghostbusters, were also part of the schedule as they were shows whose popularity persisted over constant reruns particularly with the core demographic.
 One month into its inception, the channel introduced original productions: music shows YTV Rocks (a one-hour music show featuring studio commentary) and YTV Hits (a weekend music show) and two co-productions: game shows Trivial Pursuit and Wild Guess, and the acquired British series S.W.A.L.K., about a teenage girl's fantasies while trying to struggle with her family life.
 This was followed in late October by Team Tamers, a wildlife-themed game show, presented by Neil Crone.
 Most of the original programming was seen during 4pm and 8pm; there were also plans to produce shows for teens.

+The channel was originally located at 545 Lake Shore Boulevard West, but by November 28, 1990, YTV moved to the renovated 64 Jefferson Avenue.

-In December, CRTC refused YTV to change its license and increase advertising sales.
-The license also suggested that the evening drama programming would feature "a major protagonist that is a child, youth under the age of 18 years, puppet, animated character or creature of the animal kingdom", as well as rejecting shows whose main characters were comic book superheroes or mythological heroes.
+In December, CRTC refused YTV to change its licence and increase advertising sales.
+The licence also suggested that the evening drama programming would feature "a major protagonist that is a child, youth under the age of 18 years, puppet, animated character or creature of the animal kingdom", as well as rejecting shows whose main characters were comic book superheroes or mythological heroes.
 YTV criticized the latter and aimed at obtaining an advertising limit of twelve minutes per hour.
 YTV started airing Santa Calls, a live, half-hour Christmas call-in special, on December 19, airing nightly at 7pm until December 23.